 In 2011, ICMA, along with co-authors Margaret Henderson, Sallie Lee, Gordon Whitaker, and Lydian Altman, released the InFocus Report Positive Problem-Solving: How Appreciative Inquiry Works.
-Timely then (the country was experiencing economic downturn), the report can serve a purpose now for local leaders – offering key practices for times of uncertainty with a new administration and public policy changes – which can strain our ability to provide services to those who need them in our communities.
+Timely then (the country was experiencing economic downturn), the report can serve a purpose now for local leaders – offering key practices for times of uncertainty – which can strain our ability to provide services to those who need them in our communities.

 The report provides a framework for exploring the Appreciative Inquiry (AI) approach – which enables public officials and organizations to recognize and build on their strengths to meet the challenges of uncertainty.
 The intention was to introduce readers to three key practices that define the AI approach: (1) focus on strengths rather than weaknesses, (2) ask powerful, positive questions, and (3) use positive images of the future to motivate positive action.
 Each of these practices can strengthen relationships and decision-making every day, as well as in large-scale planning or organization change efforts.
 Here’s how.

 Key Practice 1: Reframe to Focus on Strengths

 Asking, “What are we doing right in the community?” generates a very different conversation than “What are we doing wrong?”
 A negatively-framed discussion can easily generate reactions of fear, accusation, defensiveness, and shutting down.
 In contrast, the report says that inquiring about the circumstances or strategies that lead to excellence is energizing and more likely to stimulate positive actions of sharing, support, and community-building.
 Taking a positive frame to focus on successes and strengths leads us through a very different planning process and accesses very different knowledge than our usual problem-solving methodologies.